programminghistorian/ph-submissions/en/lessons/interactive-text-games-using-twine.md

 # Creating a Twine Game
 After you and your students have become familiar with some of the conventions and contexts surrounding text-based games, you are ready to make your first game.

 In what follows I walk through creating a simple Twine game with 5 sections, or “passages,” called “First Day in the Office.”
-I start with creating the basic game, then add complexity using "macros," or code, and finally add styling.
+I start by creating the  game, then add complexity using "macros," or code, and finally add styling.
 The game is inspired by many of the games my students have created in Intro to Women’s Writing.
 The player character will move through her first day of a summer internship with a tech company.
 The game deals with several of the themes my students choose to write about, including workplace discrimination and the fatigue that comes from being a minority in the workplace.
 I have included a more fleshed out version of this game, with additional sections and examples of Twine functionality, in the resources section.

 [Twine](http://twinery.org/) is an open source, free to use platform for game creation.
 It can be downloaded and run on your desktop, but it can also be run directly in the browser.
 When using Twine in the browser, you may want to avoid [certain versions](https://twinery.org/wiki/browser_support) of Internet Explorer and Safari.
 My students have reported issues saving their games in both Internet Explorer and Safari.
 Chrome, Firefox, and Opera are fully supported.

-In this lesson, I will be using Twine version 2.3.12 (the current version of Twine available in the browser as of 2/11/21).
-I will be providing instructions for using Twine directly in the browser.
+In this lesson, I use Twine version 2.3.12 (the current version of Twine available in the browser as of 2/11/21).
+I provide instructions for using Twine directly in the browser.
 The advantage of using Twine directly in the browser is accessibility.
 The disadvantage is that you will need to save your game to your desktop and reupload it to the browser in between each working session.
 I discuss the steps for saving your game in more detail in the section titled “Saving Your Game”.

 One potentially confusing aspect of Twine is that the platform allows you to work with several [story formats](https://twinery.org/wiki/twine2:how_to_choose_a_story_format), or visual layouts.
 The syntax for each story format works a little differently.
-The examples I am using are written for the default format, Harlowe 3.2.
+The examples I use are written for the default format, Harlowe 3.2.
 To follow along, you will not have to modify the story format.
 When looking for answers to your Twine questions on the web, make sure you include the story format in your query: e.g. “how to change background color in Twine Harlowe 3.2”.

 ## Creating Your First Story
-To create your first game, which Twine will refer to as a story, go to [Twine](http://twinery.org/) and click "use it online."
+To create your first game, which Twine will refer to as a story, go to [Twine](http://twinery.org/) and click "Use it online."
 If it is your first time using Twine, there will be a basic introduction.
 Once you have read or skipped this introduction, Twine will take you to your story list.
 At first this area will be largely empty.
 It will populate as you create more stories.
 To create your first story, click "+Story."

 {% include figure.html filename="Figure2.jpg" caption="Figure 2.
 Getting Started with the Browser Version of Twine" %}